mnoble23/intelligent-rostering-system/README.md

 ### 5. Use the app
 - Open `http://localhost:3000`
+- Create a new workplace or sign in if already created
 - Submit user availability
 - Generate a roster from the UI
 - View roster